KineticLensman/Premiere-elements-notes/README.md

 ## Current time ops

-Drag the current-time indicator (shift snaps to edge of closest clip / marker as gets near them)
+Drag the current-time indicator (shift snaps to markers or edge of closest clip)

+Position the current-time indicator by

-Click the timeline ruler to position the current-time indicator
+* Clicking the timeline ruler to position the current-time indicator

-Can also position by typing a time value
+* Typing a time value

 ## Clips